 It is with heavy hearts that we say goodbye to Sue Grafton, as she is reported to have passed away at age 77 right before we published this list.
 Her legacy will live on her words.
 Perhaps her daughter says it best in the recent NYT article:

 “She was adamant that her books would never be turned into movies or TV shows, and in that same vein, she would never allow a ghost writer to write in her name.
 Because of all of those things, and out of the deep abiding love and respect for our dear sweet Sue, as far as we in the family are concerned, the alphabet now ends at Y.”

 Thorn by Intisar Khanani

 Yes, we’re biased!
-Our Fall 2017 F-BOM author partner is Intisar Khanani, and we couldn’t resist promoting her other work.
+Our Fall 2017 F-BOM author partner was Intisar Khanani, and we couldn’t resist promoting her other work.
 If you loved Sunbolt, Thorn, a retelling of The Goose Girl, should be your next book.
 It features the same rich character development and tackles concepts of money, power, and class.
-Thorn has been picked up by HarperTeen, so expect to see it on bookshelves near you soon!
+Thorn is out in bookstores now!
+Read our full review here.

 Best in Science Fiction